tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 holds, and $(X - \omega^0)$ will divide it, since all the roots in this quotient are also present in the constraint polynomial.

-The way we check constraint like this in STARKs is by checking that:
+The way we check constraints like this in STARKs is by checking that:
 $$
 \frac{C(X)}{Q(X)}
 $$